oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 <div style="page-break-after: always;"></div>

 ##Powering On and Off / Charging the Battery
-When the device is off but with the battery connected (sliding power switch is on), it is in deep sleep in reality: almost all functions of the microcontroller are turned off, and power consumption is minimal (less than 5% of normal oepration).
+When the device is off but with the battery connected (sliding power switch is on), it is in deep sleep in reality: almost all functions of the microcontroller are turned off, and power consumption is minimal (less than 5% of normal operation).

 To turn the device on from deep sleep, just press the RED (Power/Vol/Scroll) button momentarily.
 You will see a start screen for a couple of seconds.
 The only interesting bit of the start screen is at its very bottom: you will see an indication of how much battery power is still left.
 If this goes way towards empty, you should connect your device to a USB power source.
 (The battery will be drained even if you never turn the device on - although this is rather minimal in its deep sleep status, a full battery will be empty after a couple of days.
 Therrefore, if you intend not to use the Morserino for a longer period of time, disconnect the battery from the device using the slider switch at the back...)

-If the battery voltage is dangerously low, an empty battery symbol will show on the scren and the device will refuse to boot up. if you see this symbol, you should begin charging your battery as soon as possible.
+If the battery voltage is dangerously low when you attempt to turn it on, an empty battery symbol will show on the scren and the device will refuse to boot up. if you see this symbol, you should begin charging your battery as soon as possible.

 To turn the device off (i.e. sending it into deep sleep), you have two options: